linsyking/messenger-manual/appendix.typ

 Users might want to have `List (Renderable, Int)` instead of `(Renderable, Int)` (In fact, this is what Reweave does).
 A use-case is that a component may have some part behind the player and some other part in front of the player.

+=== On-demand Asset Loading

+Users can load or pre-load assets when they want to, not at the beginning of the game.

+=== Lazy Coordination Transformation

+Transform coordinates in the core instead of the user code.
+In other words, users can use rendering functions without global data.
+This needs to modify `elm-canvas`.

 == Acknowledgement

 We express great gratitude to the FOCS Messenger team.
 Members are #link("linsy_king@sjtu.edu.cn")[linsyking], #link("junglcuxo@sjtu.edu.cn")[YUcxovo], #link("www125@sjtu.edu.cn")[matmleave].
 We also express sincere gratitude to all students using Messenger.